 Publish/Subscribe Mode

 Publish/subscribe mode is an asynchronous transmission mode.
 Publishers publish messages to topics.
 Subscribers subscribe messages from those topics.
 Publishers and subscribers are relatively independent.
-They need not connect directly to transmit messages.
+They need not connect to each other directly to transmit messages.
 One FIB application can be both a publisher and a subscriber.